CV Tips and Structure

 We won’t be able to send you the relevant jobs if you don’t contain the right information so make sure you contain everything in your professional history.

 Large companies like Google have been reported to reject applications that have spelling mistakes so please make spell check a number 1 priority.
-Also the vast majority of HR and Recruitment teams use keyword searches within their databases to find your details so it’s probably a good idea not to encrypt your document or send it in a picture format as you’ll only be found it that particular recruiter has a super human memory
+Also the vast majority of HR and Recruitment teams use keyword searches within their databases to find your details so it’s probably a good idea not to encrypt your document or send it in a picture format as you’ll only be found it that particular recruiter has a super human memory.
+Here’s some CV tips to get you started:

 Start with your most commonly used phone and email details making sure they’re correct.
 You wouldn’t want to miss an opportunity by failing to enter the correct details